ucb-ee106/eecs106a-fa23site/policies.md

 ## Midterms

-There will be two midterms covering the course material, on **Thursday, September 29**, and **Tuesday, November 15**.
+There will be two midterms covering the course material, on **Thursday, September 28**, and **Thursday, November 16**.
 The midterms will be held in person during class time.
 Students will be allowed a cheat sheet.

 <!-- ## Lost and Overwhelmed Students’ Turnabout (LOST) Section